zenger7/hw-w01d03-js-functions/README.md

 Method 1
 ```
-Name:
+Name: String Length
-Description:
+Description: This property returns the number of characters in a string.
-Example using it:
+Example using it: var txt = "ABCDEFGHIJKLMNOPQRSTUVWXYZ";
+document.getElementById("demo").innerHTML = txt.length; //26
 ```

 Method 2
 ```
-Name:
-Description:
+Name: Finding a String in a String
+Description:A string representing the value to search for.
+If no string is explicitly provided,Characters in a string are indexed from left to right.
-Example using it:
+Example using it: var str = "Please locate where 'locate' occurs!";
+var pos = str.lastIndexOf("locate");
+document.getElementById("demo").innerHTML = pos;
 ```

 Method 3
 ```
-Name:
+Name: charCodeAt()
-Description:
+Description:returns the unicode of the character at a specified index in a string:
+The method
-Example using it:
+Example using it:var str = "HELLO WORLD";
+document.getElementById("demo").innerHTML = str.charCodeAt(0);
 ```

 ## [License](LICENSE)